wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 ---
-title: EasyJsonCpp - configuration file integration library
+title: Config File Integration Library
 date: 2023-05-15 11:33:00 +0800
 categories: [doc]
-tags: [C++, RESTApi, Json]
+tags: [c++, restApi, json]
 ---

 As a Backend Engineer, ensuring confidentiality and security is paramount in my work, especially when handling sensitive data like API keys and private configuration elements that require strict confidentiality.

 While I strive to contribute to the open-source community, I am mindful of safeguarding my own privacy and security by avoiding any inadvertent disclosure of sensitive information.
 Consequently, I have adopted a simple technique which consists of loading configuration data from a JSON config file into a map or multiple maps (Or any data structure of choice) to enable seamless and efficient data retrieval only when and where needed.

-This document presents an illustration of a C++ class, `SomeClass`, and utilizes its methods to demonstrate the core concepts of how to keep sensitive data like API keys secure and private.
+This document will present an illustration of a `C++` class, `SomeClass`, and utilizes its methods to demonstrate the core concepts of how I keep sensitive data like API keys secure and private.

 ```markdown
 EasyJsonCPP/